hellosign/hellosign-openapi/sdks/python/docs/SignatureRequestApi.md

 Update Signature Request

 Updates the email address and/or the name for a given signer on a signature request.
-You can listen for the `signature_request_email_bounce` event on your app or account to detect bounced emails, and respond with this method.  **NOTE**: This action cannot be performed on a signature request with an appended signature page.
+You can listen for the `signature_request_email_bounce` event on your app or account to detect bounced emails, and respond with this method.
+Updating the email address of a signer will generate a new `signature_id` value.  **NOTE**: This action cannot be performed on a signature request with an appended signature page.

 ### Example